-Located in a hard to find position, about 1Km off the Firetrail leading from Eucumbene to the Happy Jacks Pondage.
-Burnt in the 2003 fires.
+Unfortunately the hut was burnt in the 2003 bushfire, it was located in a hard to find position, about 1Km off the Firetrail leading from Eucumbene to the Happy Jacks Pondage.

 To find the site, follow the firetrail to the west, across the obvious bridge and up the hill until the tree line is met.
 Turn left around the countour of the hill, about 100m into the tree line.

 It is also an easy walk across country to Boobee from here, and a firetrail closer to the bridge, leads off there.
 On the other side of the road, a trail leads to Brooks.

 Also known as Happy Jacks 3 and 4.

 The original iron hut with the dirt floor, was built for grazing, and was extended with the SMA Module (the part with the wooden floor) in 1977.
 The SMA module was moved from 336096.